Wahlberg's velvet gecko

 Wahlberg's velvet gecko (Homopholis wahlbergii) is a species of large gecko, a lizard in the family Gekkonidae.
 The species occurs exclusively in Southern Africa.

 Etymology

 The specific name, wahlbergii, is in honour of Swedish naturalist Johan August Wahlberg.
+The spelling walbergii was corrected to wahlbergii by Smith (1849) in an errata within an addenda slip (unpaginated).

 Geographic range

 H. wahlbergii is endemic to Miombo and Mopane bushveld of Botswana, South Africa, Eswatini, Zimbabwe, and Mozambique.
 The largest part of its range covers Zimbabwe.

 Habitat

 H. wahlbergii shelters under tree bark, rocks, empty bird nests, and other places in coastal bush and mesic and arid savannas.

 Description

 Wahlberg's velvet gecko is so called because the skin looks and feels like velvet.
 The back varies from dark grey to soft grey-brown and may be crossed with paler chevrons or crossbars or have mottled paler areas nestled along the centre of its back and spine.
 Adults may attain a total length (including tail) of 21 cm, but average total length is 14–18 cm.